Republicans, Democrats concerned about Hungary's Orban ahead of U.S. visit

 The letter was also signed by Republican Senator Marco Rubio and Democratic Senator Jeanne Shaheen.

+Several Democratic members of the House of Representatives, led by House Foreign Affairs Committee Chairman Eliot Engel, called on Trump to cancel his meeting with Orban, citing similar concerns as well as his anti-Semitic and xenophobic comments.

-Orban is a nationalist leader who has often clashed with the European Union over his anti-immigration campaigns and judicial reforms.
-He clashed with the administration of former U.S. President Barack Obama, a Democrat, over what critics said was an erosion of democratic values by his government.
+Orban is a nationalist leader who has often had conflicts with the European Union over his anti-immigration campaigns and judicial reforms.
+He clashed with the administration of then-U.S. President Barack Obama, a Democrat, over what critics said was an erosion of democratic values by his government.

 Trump is due to meet with Orban on Monday.

 The senators also said they were very concerned about the close relationship between Hungary, a NATO partner, and Russia.
-They said Hungary has failed to diversify its energy resources from Moscow and said Hungary has allowed Russia to exploit its visa system to evade U.S. sanctions.
+They said Hungary has failed to diversify its energy resources from Moscow and allowed Russia to exploit its visa system to evade U.S. sanctions.

 They called the relocation of the International Investment Bank from Moscow to Budapest “an exercise in Russian power projection.”
-And they said it was disturbing that Hungary rejected an extradition request for two arms dealers from the United States and instead sent them “to their freedom in Moscow.”
+And they said it was disturbing that Hungary rejected a U.S. extradition request for two arms dealers and instead sent them “to their freedom in Moscow.”

 White House officials did not immediately respond to a request for comment on the letter.